The normal Casimir force for lateral moving planes with isotropic conductivities: The Casimir energy of moving planes

+We use the approach for the Casimir effect of lateral moving graphene developed in Ref.\,\cite{Antezza:2023:Cfmg} as a computational trick.
+In order to provide a comprehensive understanding of this approach, we review the key steps of derivations of the normal force outlined in Ref.\,\cite{Antezza:2023:Cfmg} with some expanded explanations.

-We use the approach for the Casimir effect of lateral moving graphene developed in Ref.\,\cite{Antezza:2023:Cfmg}.
-We consider two parallel conductive planes with isotropic conductivities and inter-plane distance $a$.
-The first plane is at rest in the laboratory frame and the second one is in a lateral motion with velocity $\vB$.
-The fluctuating electric field produces a current in the plane according to the Ohm law.
-This current contributes to the boundary condition and ultimately changes the energy spectrum.
-The second conductive and moving plane is described by the same Ohm law in its co-moving frame.
-To solve the scattering problem in the laboratory frame we need for conductivity of the second plane in the laboratory frame.
-This question in relation to the Ohm law was considered in Ref.\,\cite{Starke:2015:Faem,Starke:2016:RcOl} by using the linear response tensor method \cite{Melrose:2008:Qpup}.
-A similar approach was used in Ref.\,\cite{Antezza:2023:Cfmg} where the polarization tensor plays the role of the linear response tensor.
+The system under consideration involves two parallel conductive planes with isotropic conductivities and an inter-plane distance denoted as $a$.
+The first plane remains stationary in the laboratory frame, while the second plane undergoes lateral motion with a velocity $\vB$.
+The fluctuating electric field induces a current in the second plane following Ohm's law.
+This current affects the boundary condition and ultimately alters the energy spectrum.
+The current induced in the second conductive plane, which is in motion, is described by Ohm's law in its co-moving frame.
+To solve the scattering problem in the laboratory frame, it is necessary to determine the conductivity of the second plane in laboratory frame.
+The Lorentz transformation of Ohm's law was discussed in Ref.\,\cite{Starke:2015:Faem,Starke:2016:RcOl}.
+Given that Ohm's law has no a covariant form, as it represents a linear relationship between $3$-vectors of electric field and current density, the method of linear response tensor \cite{Melrose:2008:Qpup} is preferred in this particular case.
+Within the framework of this approach, the $4$-vector of current density $J^\mu$ and the 4-potential $A^\nu$ are linearly connected through a tensor of linear response $\Pi^\mu_\nu$: $J^\mu = \Pi^\mu_\nu A^\nu$.
+This is a covariant relation that can be Lorentz transformed into another inertial frame.
+This approach was successfully implemented in Ref.\,\cite{Starke:2015:Faem,Starke:2016:RcOl}, where it was demonstrated that the transformation of the conductivity tensor assumes a complex and non-standard form.